Embassy of the Philippines, Holy See: History

 Although diplomatic relations between the Philippines and the Holy See were established on April 8, 1951, the Philippines did not immediately open a separate mission to the Holy See.
 While a mission had been planned since at least 1949, on January 5, 1951 President Elpidio Quirino signed Executive Order No. 351, placing the Holy See under the jurisdiction of the Philippine Embassy in Madrid.
 Manuel Moran, who was the Philippines' first ambassador to Spain, was accredited on June 4, 1951 as the country's first ambassador to the Holy See.

 Quirino's successor, Ramon Magsaysay, would attempt to establish a separate embassy, with Moran continuing to serve as ambassador to the Holy See even though his term as ambassador to Spain ended in 1953.
 Financial difficulties, however, prevented the setup of an actual chancery as the Senate refused to approve in 1955 a $24,000 budget allocation for an embassy to the Holy See; the bulk of the allocation intended for the Holy See instead went to establishing the future embassy in Cairo, which Magsaysay's budget originally did not ask for.

 A resident embassy was only established in 1957 during the presidency of Carlos P. Garcia, Magsaysay's successor and a strong supporter of an embassy to the Holy See, despite Congress only granting the mission a budgetary allocation of $9,410 instead of the $33,000 originally requested.
-José Maria Delgado, a former Grand Knight of the Knights of Columbus and one of four candidates who Magsaysay had considered for ambassador, would become the first resident ambassador to the Holy See.
+José María Delgado, a former Grand Knight of the Knights of Columbus and one of four candidates who Magsaysay had considered for ambassador, would become the first resident ambassador to the Holy See.
 Delgado would later depart Manila to assume his post on August 16, 1957.